-SPE 466 Characteristics/MR (3)
+SPE 466 Characteristics/ID

-This course provides a frame of reference within which to view the exceptionality of Mental Retardation (MR) as follows: historical and current perspectives of MR, accepted definitions of MR, different levels of MR, overview of educational programming (school age), preparation for adulthood, issues surrounding family living, rights of individuals with MR, and current and emerging issues.
+This course provides a frame of reference within which to view the exceptionality of Intellectual Disability (ID) as follows: historical and current perspectives of ID, accepted definitions of ID, different levels of ID, overview of educational programming (school age), preparation for adulthood, issues surrounding family living, rights of individuals with ID, and current and emerging issues.
 Prerequisites: SPE 229 and acceptance into the Teacher Education Program.

-SPE 467 Instructional Strategies/MR (3)

-This course will cover critical issues and specific methods and materials relating to the instruction of students with MR. Special emphasis will be given to the following major areas: 1) lifegoal planning for individuals and groups with MR; 2) the importance of working effectively with parents and other IEP team members; 3) diagnostic, prescriptive, and evaluative teaching; 4) curriculum planning; 5) functional skills basic to future adjustment (e.g., transitional and vocational skills, social and interpersonal skills, and leisure and recreation skills).
+SPE 467 Instructional Strategies/ID (3) This course will cover critical issues and specific methods and materials relating to the instruction of students with ID.
+Special emphasis will tion of students with ID.
+Special emphasis will be given to the following major areas: 1) lifegoal planning for individuals and groups with ID; 2) the importance of working effectively with parents and other IEP team members; 3) diagnostic, prescriptive, and evaluative teaching; 4) curriculum planning; 5) functional skills basic to future adjustment (e.g., transitional and vocational skills, social and interpersonal skills, and leisure and recreation skills).
 Prerequisites: SPE 229 and acceptance into the Teacher Education Program.